 Basically, the map is made up of around a hundred question marks, as you approach them (no fast travel, you have to walk/drive everywhere with no mini-map!) they will reveal themselves as one of three different types of event.
 These are colour coordinated and each type relates to one of the three people you met.
 All you do is work your way through each type, raising the cumulative experience for that faction up to level 5, then the NPC will invite you back to their place.
 This then triggers the second, and final, story event for that person.

-Once you’ve done all three final missions, you’ll have a new toy which you need to take to a secret base (which is handily marked on the map for you).
+Once you’ve done all three final missions, you’ll have a new toy that you need to take to a secret base (which is handily marked on the map for you).
 You enter the base, progress through a fun, and slightly tricky, mission, then take part in the final battle.
 Bobs your Uncle, RAGE 2 story is over.
 Now, I didn’t play this game for its story, I was here for the awesome and satisfying combat, along with the really fun vehicles with tight controls.
 The story was a secondary thing for me.
 Even though I saw the credits in under 330 minutes, I’ve barely touched the majority of the side missions, so I know I’ve still got hours worth of enjoyment left as I explore and uncover everything the game has to offer.

 If you’ve not played Mad Max, and you have PS Plus, then you should have downloaded it when it was given to us for free.
-If not, go and buy it – it’s a great underrated single player game with great driving mechanics and a bunch of hidden side events for you to uncover and complete to progress the story (wait, that sounds familiar…).
+If not, go and buy it – it’s a great underrated single-player game with great driving mechanics and a bunch of hidden side events for you to uncover and complete to progress the story (wait, that sounds familiar…).
 Why am I bringing this up?
 Because Avalanche Studios has done it again with their vehicle mechanics, they all feel different, yet control great.
 Just like in games such as Mad Max, and even GTA, you can ‘claim’ any car you hijack by bringing it back to any town – this way you can summon them for a tiny fee whilst you’re out and about.
-I stuck with the default car for most of the game, but there are some pretty nifty bandit cars which are much faster, albeit with no weapons.
+I stuck with the default car for most of the game, but there are some pretty nifty bandit cars that are much faster, albeit with no weapons.

 Now, this is where we have my first major problem with the game (I know right, this far and only just getting to a major issue!).
-There’s a vehicle you gain access to towards the end of RAGE 2, a mini-plane which looks about the same size as a comical UFO you’d expect Marvin the Martian to fly.
+There’s a vehicle you gain access to towards the end of RAGE 2, a mini-plane that looks about the same size as a comical UFO you’d expect Marvin the Martian to fly.
 This allows you to shoot up in the sky and zip around the map really quickly!
 Now, I know what you’re thinking – “Wow, you can traverse really quickly and get to a place within seconds which would usually take you a few minutes of fumbling around flicking back and forth between your map”.
 Well, no…

 You see, if you fly over any high structures, such as mountains or even hills which you usually can’t drive up, the game presents you with a “you are out of bounds” message.
-If you’re not quick and get back within the limits, it will reload you where you sat in the mini-plane – which in my case was always miles away.
+If you’re not quick and get back within the limits, it will reload you where you landed in the mini-plane – which in my case was always miles away.
 As you can’t tell what is and isn’t classed as ‘out of bounds’ until it’s almost too late – this vehicle is practically useless in its execution.
 This was my biggest disappointment as the map is too big and travel on the ground is too slow, so the absent of fast travel was fixed with the plane yet destroyed with the stupid boundaries which aren’t actually ‘boundaries’.

 This leads me nicely to the actual map itself.
 I’ve seen snippets of other peoples reviews out there on the internet and there is one thing I saw that everyone was complaining about – they said RAGE 2 has great combat, yet it’s in an empty world… It’s a post-apocalyptic world, what do they expect?
 A fairground in every region with a massive crowd of people cheering on some mudwrestling women as they fight over the last unopened can of peaches?
 I didn’t have an issue with the lack of life in the world – mainly because there is no lack, there are tonnes of side-events and people riding around in cars which you can interact and slaughter.
 However, the sheer size of the world was what got to me.